unparallel-innovation/i3-MARKET-Web-RI/README.md

 When launching the Web-RI for the first time, it will request for an OIDC Client registered.
 In order to achieve that, you must follow the steps in http://localhost:3000/oidc.

-After successfully added the OIDC Client configuration, you will be redirected to the Login page.
+After successfully added the OIDC Client configuration, you will be redirected to the Authentication page.

+### Register a verifiable credential in the Wallet
+When choosing the "Register" button in authentication page, you can register a new verifiable credential in the wallet.
+For that, you must choose the role and set the desired username.
+Then, Web-RI will call the Wallet to add the new verifiable credential.

+If the information was successfully, you will be redirected to the Login page.

-### i3M Wallet
+### Login with the Wallet
-To perform the authentication, the i3M Wallet software must be installed and running on the user's computer.
-You can access [here](https://i3-market.gitlab.io/code/backplane/backplane-api-gateway/backplane-api-specification/systems/trust-security-privacy/smart-wallet/wallet-desktop.html) to get instructions to how to use it.
+When choosing the "Login" button in authentication page, you can log in using a verifiable credential from the wallet.
+For that, you must choose the role and then Web-RI will call the Wallet to sign with the desired role.

+With successful login, you will be redirected to the Web-RI homepage.

 ## Run in Docker
 To run WEB-RI as docker, first you must define the following environment variables in docker-compose.yml file: